-Our goal at Psychedelic Passage is to provide you information and knowledge to feel supported in your psychedelic journey, no matter which direction it takes.
+Our goal at Psychedelic Passage is to provide you information and knowledge to feel supported in your psychedelic journey: before, during, and after the trip itself.
 We hope you find this information useful!
-If you are looking for more personalized help, you may benefit from a one-on-one call with one of our vetted psychedelic coaches.
+If you are looking for more personalized help, you may benefit from a one-on-one call with one of our psychedelic guides or trip sitters.

 Immediately After Your First Psychedelic Experience

 Immediate after your psychedelic experience, it’s important to first take care of your physical needs.
 Psychedelic trips can be taxing on the body, so it’s a good idea to rest and replenish after your first psychedelic trip.
 Use the bathroom, drink plenty of water, eat when you are hungry, rest as much as you need to, and be gentle with your body.